 Still have some queries?
 See if we can help answer some of them.

 Our service process is quite simple: we supply the waste containers and collect them as per the agreed schedule.
 We will then dispose of them in our incineration facility, where all waste will be completely destroyed.

 Can I bring clinical waste to your facility for disposal?

 Ace Waste currently provides a full clinical waste collection and disposal service for our clients.
 If you would like to discuss options regarding the disposal of waste please contact our team at your nearest facility to discuss.

 Please see our Contact Us page for more details.

 Can I use my own bin?

-Ace Waste will supply any necessary bins and containers for the safe disposal and collection of the waste.
+Ace Waste will supply any necessary bins and containers for the safe disposal and collection of the clinical waste.

-Please also see our list of available Waste disposal services.
+Please also see our list of available Clinical waste disposal services.